 How to Price Merchandise at Your Garage Sale

 Every shopper loves a bargain, and that’s doubly true for garage sale shoppers.
 It’s why they’re willing to spend hours of their weekend driving for miles to take in a promising sale or scouring their local neighborhood on foot for the best deals.

 So while there are many ways to make your garage sale more appealing — from proper signage to ample parking — the price tag will have the most significant impact on your actual sales.
 Pricing your goods clearly while also leaving room for haggling can mean the difference between turning your clutter into cash and having to haul it all back to the attic.

 1. Know Your Goal

-However, if your main goal is to make extra money, then pricing your goods is a little trickier.
+However, if your main goal is to earn extra cash, then pricing your goods is a little trickier.
 You want to charge the maximum shoppers are willing to pay, but at the same time, you have to avoid chasing buyers off with too-high prices.
-To walk this fine line, you need to research what prices are typical in your area.
+To walk this fine line, you need to research typical garage sale pricing in your area.

 2. Check Prices Online

 When setting prices for your yard sale wares, don’t make the mistake of thinking about what they mean to you.
 Yard sale shoppers don’t care that you originally paid $200 for that designer outfit or that those china teacups were a wedding gift from your Great Aunt Louise.
 All they care about is whether the price is a good deal for them.

 To find the prices buyers are willing to pay, do some research.
 For high-value items like vintage clothing or furniture, check listings on sites like Craigslist and eBay to see what prices similar goods are fetching.
 If you have really pricey merchandise, such as antiques or jewelry, it might be worth paying to have them appraised before setting a price.